 Cloud Storage: Managed object storage

 Cloud Storage offers durable and highly-available object storage for structured and unstructured data.
-Examples of such data may be log files, database backup and export files, images, and other binary files.
+For example, that data might be log files, database backup and export files, images, and other binary files.
 Files in Cloud Storage are organized by project into individual buckets.
 These buckets can support either custom access control lists (ACLs) or centralized identity and access management (IAM) controls.

-Content distribution—Cloud Storage enables the storage and delivery of content.
-For example, storing and delivering media files is simple and scalable.
+Content distribution: Cloud Storage enables the storage and delivery of content.
+For example, storing and delivering media files is scalable.

-Storing ETL data—Cloud Storage data can be accessed by Cloud Dataflow for transformation and loading into other systems such as Cloud Bigtable or BigQuery.
+Storing ETL data: Cloud Storage data can be accessed by Dataflow for transformation and loading into other systems such as Bigtable or BigQuery.

-Storing data for MapReduce jobs—For Hadoop and Spark jobs, data from Cloud Storage can be natively accessed using Cloud Dataproc.
+Storing data for MapReduce jobs: For Hadoop and Spark jobs, data from Cloud Storage can be natively accessed by using Dataproc.

-Seeding machine learning—GCP machine learning APIs, such as Vision API or Natural Language API, can access data and files stored directly within Cloud Storage.
+Seeding machine learning: Google Cloud machine learning APIs, such as the Cloud Vision API or the Cloud Natural Language API, can access data and files stored directly in Cloud Storage.

-Cloud Storage is available in multiple classes, depending on the availability and performance required for applications and services.
+Cloud Storage is available in multiple classes, depending on the availability and performance required for apps and services.

 Nearline Storage is a low-cost, highly durable storage service for storing data that you access less than once per month.
 Nearline Storage offers fast access to data, on the order of sub-second response times and is useful for data archiving, online backup, or disaster recovery use cases.